 Apple Cash charges no fees for sending funds to other individuals if you use a debit card.
 Since you can’t currently use credit cards to add money to your Apple Cash account, you won’t incur any additional credit card-related fees with the service.

 Apple Cash uses NFC, a mobile-based technology that enables businesses to accept funds from customers quickly and easily, without having to hand over or manipulate physical cards.
 In addition, Apple uses Touch ID and FaceID in conjunction with anonymized digital tokens to protect your card and other sensitive data.
 A 2018 Consumer Reports study found that Apple Cash exceeded the performance and security of other peer-to-peer platforms, including Venmo.

 4. Cash App

 Cash App is a free mobile payment platform for peer-to-peer payments between friends.
 You can also use the Cash App debit card to make online and in-store purchases.
 One of the value-added features of Cash App allows you to purchase both stock and Bitcoin through your account.
 It also offers access to some tax preparation and filing tools.

 Currently, Cash App is only available for US and UK users.
 If you need to make international transfers to other countries or in other currencies, PayPal is probably a better option.

-You can send up to $250 with Cash App in any seven-day period, and receive up to $1,000 every 30 days.
+Unverified users can send and receive up to $1,000 in any 30-day period.
 Verified users can send up to $7,500 each week, with no limits on received funds.